 Visualizing Life in a 3°C Warmer World

-The report says that the latest and updated NDCs of 121 countries shows a considerable gap between their near-term commitments under the Paris Agreement and what would be needed to limit warming to well below 2°C, and aim for below 1.5°C.
+The report says that the latest and updated NDCs of 121 countries show a considerable gap between their near-term commitments under the Paris Agreement and what would be needed to limit warming to well below 2°C, and aim for below 1.5°C.

 “Compared to previous unconditional NDCs, the new pledges for 2030 reduce projected 2030 emissions by only 7.5 per cent, whereas 30 per cent is needed for 2°C and 55 per cent is needed for 1.5°C” and, “If all unconditional 2030 pledges are met, global warming by 2100 is estimated at 2.7C, 2.6°C if all conditional pledges are also implemented, and 2.2°C if all net-zero emissions pledges are added by 2100.

-By contrast, a continuation of current policies, which are insufficient to meet the 2030 pledges, is estimated to limit warming to 2.8°C (range 2.3–3.3°C).”
+By contrast, current policies, insufficient to meet the 2030 pledges, are estimated to limit warming to 2.8°C (range 2.3–3.3°C).”

 What a 3°C global temperature rise will look like